Pediatric Cystic Fibrosis

 Why choose us for pediatric cystic fibrosis treatment

 The University of Kansas Health System is home to our nationally accredited cystic fibrosis care center that cares for both adult and pediatric patients.
-Our pediatric cystic fibrosis center has cared for children for more than 30 years and we’re passionate about providing the most comprehensive and aggressive preventive care possible.
-We take a highly personalized approach and will partner with you for the best care of your child.
+Our pediatric cystic fibrosis center has cared for children for more than 30 years and we're passionate about providing the most comprehensive and aggressive preventive care possible.
+Our team takes a highly personalized approach and will partner with you for the best care of your child, including dedicated specialists in the following areas:

 Our specialists adhere to the practice guidelines of the Cystic Fibrosis Foundation.
 You can be assured that we will provide thorough and complete oversight of your child's condition.
 Our patient-centered approach lets us provide the best possible care for children with cystic fibrosis in both our inpatient and outpatient facilities.